 As always the participants came up with some wonderful ideas about working the fabric and many original pieces were created.

+Ne-maki is sewing in a small bead to the reverse of the fabric and ori-nui is that simple line of stitching.
 Here is the drying rack with 4 pieces of work made.
 However you stitch the fabric be it very small stitches or larger looser stitches you can still achieve wonderful effects.
 The top left piece was stitched with longer, larger stitches.
 The top right was sewn with very small precise stitches.
 And both great results!

 This gallery of 3 photos includes this wonderful balloon with basket, such a fun image and quite original.
 The photograph almost suggests that it can float away into the sky!
 The other two have a bit of a paisley feel to them one on muslin and one on cotton.
 One with lots of detail the other a simple outline and bound.
 Gorgeous!

 Watercleaves is a great place to run workshops and I will be back.
-I will make a date in September.

 I have shown you how many different ideas and images can be created in sophisticated tie dye.
 Follow my blog or sign up to my newsletter to be updated on new designs and how to create them.
 Or join a local indigo workshop or come along to one of mine.
-The next one is in July near Glastonbury.